Berkanktk/CyberSecurity/README.md

 Example (file to a remote server ):
 `scp example.txt berkan@192.168.100.123:/home/berkan/`
 ## searchsploit
-Searchsploit is a command line search tool for Exploit-DB
+Searchsploit is a command line search tool for the offline version of Exploit-DB

 Usage:
 `searchsploit [options] term1 term2 term3 ...`